 - operating heavy equipment and machinery

-- the materials they use, such as asphalt, road metals, and drainage pipes
+- materials they use, such as asphalt, road metals, and drainage pipes

-Many roading construction workers start out with few or no skills but learn skills on the job.
+Roading construction workers usually learn skills on the job.

 Roading construction workers: